Player caught in offside trap

 Disadvantages of the vertical tiki-taka

 The downsides of tiki-taka are still present.
 When playing against low-block teams, often it looks like a fruitless exercise.
 If the other team only defends, then there is no counter-fast buildup that can happen.
+Fast runs behind the defenders will just leave you in offside.
 Therefore, no benefit there.
 Similarly, the risk of having a bad pass in the back line between the defenders or the keeper is still there.
 Perhaps a vertical pass to the striker is not as risky, but if that is blocked then the logic is to still maintain possession by passing sideways or backward.
 That comes with the same risk and often can be devastating.
 In fact, a bad pass can lead us to concede and in effect results in the opponents transferring to a low-block, catenaccio defense that is even harder to break.

 When to use vertical tiki-taka?